ady619/react-interview-questions-India/README.md

 <a name="1"></a>
 **1. What are the different storage mechanism in browsers**

   Three different storage mechanisms exist for the web browser:

-  a) localStorage,
+  a) localStorage

   b) sessionStorage

   c) cookies.

-  **localStorage**
+  ### localStorage

   localStorage is storage data that is only stored in the browser where:
     Stored data is persistent.
 This means this data remains in the browser’s memory even if the user refreshes the web page or closes and reopens the browser window.
     Stored data is only accessible through client-side JavaScript and cannot be accessed by the server.